Mission: Alleviate poverty in the world without causing harm in the process

 Q3: Is this something I can do easily?

-A: Probably not at first, but if you are able to read instructions in English, follow them, and get into a routine that you stick to, then yes, eventually it can become easy.
-With our system, most people will face a learning curve at first but, if they keep at it, the system will become easier and easier.
-Such effort can lead to great satisfaction, financially helping oneself and others.
+A: Again, it depends on who you are and what you are able to do.
+If you are able to read instructions in English, follow them, and get into a routine that you stick to, then it can become easy.
+Most people will need to climb a learning curve at first but, with determination and effort, the system will become easier and easier, and more and more satisfying and rewarding.

 Q4: Is my personal information protected with your company?